jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### Object Out

-An Object Out parameter is an object, that resides inside the command.
-The Object Out parameter may be a new object, or redirect to an existing object.
+An __Object Out__ parameter is an object, that resides inside the command.
+The __Object Out__ parameter may be a new object, or redirect to an existing object.
 Anyway, the *command* determines which object will be output.
 The produced object can be referenced from outside the command.

-Unlike parameters passed By Reference, an Object Out parameter is *referred to*.
-This is an exclusive aspect of the Object Out parameter passing.
+Unlike parameters passed __By Reference__, an __Object Out__ parameter is *referred to*.
+This is an exclusive aspect of the __Object Out__ parameter passing.

-The long names of parameters passed By Reference were:
+The long names of parameters passed __By Reference__ were:

-- Reference Outward, Value Inward
+- __Reference Outward, Value Inward__
-- Reference Outward, Value Outward
+- __Reference Outward, Value Outward__
-- Reference Outward, Value Thru
+- __Reference Outward, Value Thru__

-The long name of value Object Out is:
+The long name of value __Object Out__ is:

-- Reference Inward, Value Out
+- __Reference Inward, Value Out__

-So this is a Reference Inward parameter, as opposed to a Reference Outward parameter.
+So this is a __Reference Inward__ parameter, as opposed to a __Reference Outward__ parameter.
 The reference direction goes the other way around.
 Instead of a parent passing an object to the command, it is like the *command* passes a reference back to container of the command.

 The command writes to the output object.
-Unlike Reference and Value parameters, there is no distinction between In, Out and Thru for Reference Inward parameters.
-The reason Reference Inward parameters do not have three variations, is that the command’s reading and writing values to the object is irrelevant to the *parameter passing*.
+Unlike __Reference__ and __Value__ parameters, there is no distinction between __In, Out__ and __Thru__ for __Reference Inward__ parameters.
+The reason __Reference Inward__ parameters do not have three variations, is that the command’s reading and writing values to the object is irrelevant to the *parameter passing*.
 To the outside, it does not matter whether the parameter is read from or written to or both.
-All that matters, is that an object is produced.
-Reference Inward, Value In and Reference Inward, Value Thru are not relevant.
-The Reference Inward parameter *can* be *read from* by the sub-command, but that it’s just not relevant to *parameter passing* between a command and its container.
-Because Reference Inward, Value Out is only relevant for reading values from an output object, it is shortened to Object Out.
+All that matters, is that an object is produced. __Reference Inward, Value In__ and __Reference Inward, Value Thru__ are not relevant.
+The __Reference Inward__ parameter *can* be *read from* by the sub-command, but that it’s just not relevant to *parameter passing* between a command and its container.
+Because __Reference Inward, Value Out__ is only relevant for reading values from an output object, it is shortened to __Object Out__.

-An Object Out should really only be accessed *after* the command has run.
+An __Object Out__ should really only be accessed *after* the command has run.

-< An Object Out parameter can be a regular object, but it can also be a command object.
+< An __Object Out__ parameter can be a regular object, but it can also be a command object.
 In that case it is a command *produced* by another command.
 The parent command can return a new command or the parent command can return a reference to an existing command. >

 #### New command ( / new object )

-When an Object Out parameter is actually a new command, then the new command is either a preconfigured instance of another command, or it can be a brand new, generated command, any part of which is constructed by its parent command, based on a set of variables.
+When an __Object Out__ parameter is actually a new command, then the new command is either a pre-configured instance of another command, or it can be a brand new, generated command, any part of which is constructed by its parent command, based on a set of variables.

 #### Existing command ( / existing object )

-An Object Out parameter can also be an existing command.
-In that case the Object Out parameter object-redirects to another command again, so the parent command basicallly picked out a command for you, instead of actually producing a new one.
+An __Object Out__ parameter can also be an existing command.
+In that case the Object Out parameter object-redirects to another command again, so the parent command basically picked out a command for you, instead of actually producing a new one.

 ### Object Out in a Diagram

-A diagram of an executable command with an Object Out parameter looks as follows:
+A diagram of an executable command with an __Object Out__ parameter looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.042.png)

-The outer end of the line is an connection point to which you can connect an object to refer to the Object Out parameter:
+The outer end of the line is an connection point to which you can connect an object to refer to the __Object Out__ parameter:

 ![](images/Input%20Output%20Parameter%20Passings.043.png)

-An inactive command displays Object Out parameters the exact same way.
+An inactive command displays __Object Out__ parameters the exact same way.
 The fact, that it is an inactive command, means, that it will not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.
-The object refererring to the Object Out parameter of an inactive command definition is usually not filled in.
+The object referring to the __Object Out__ parameter of an inactive command definition is usually not filled in.

 ![](images/Input%20Output%20Parameter%20Passings.044.png)

-Here is a picture in which a command definition’s Object Out parameter does have a referrer:
+Here is a picture in which a command definition’s __Object Out__ parameter does have a referrer:

 ![](images/Input%20Output%20Parameter%20Passings.045.png)

 ### Three Parameter Passing Elements

-By Value, Reference Outward and Reference Inward are the different reference situations a parameter can have.
+__By Value, Reference Outward__ and __Reference Inward__ are the different reference situations a parameter can have.
 But this tells us nothing about whether a parameter is input, output or throughput.
 What determines, whether it is in, out or thru is whether values are written to the parameter or read from the parameter.

 So the long names of the different parameter passing types are:

-- Value In
+- __Value In__
-- Value Out
+- __Value Out__
-- Value Thru
+- __Value Thru__
-- Reference Outward, Value In
+- __Reference Outward, Value In__
-- Reference Outward, Value Out
+- __Reference Outward, Value Out__
-- Reference Outward, Value Thru
+- __Reference Outward, Value Thru__
-- Reference Inward, Value Out
+- __Reference Inward, Value Out__
-- ~~Reference Inward, Value In~~
+- ~~__Reference Inward, Value In__~~
-- ~~Reference Inward, Value Thru~~
+- ~~__Reference Inward, Value Thru__~~

-Reference Inward, Value In and Reference Inward, Value Thru are not relevant, because an reference *inward* only is about an *output* object.
+__Reference Inward, Value In__ and __Reference Inward, Value Thru__ are not relevant, because an reference *inward* only is about an *output* object.

 It is important to keep understanding that there are three elements to parameter passing: